divvi-xyz/docs-v1/docs/gtm/strategy.md

 - Generate a list of ideas for each of the following questions:

-  - How do you get people to know your app exists? **(BRAND AWARENESS)**
+  - How do you get people to know your app exists? **(brand awareness)**
-  - How do you get people to understand what your product does and why it is better than competitors? **(PRODUCT EDUCATION)**
+  - How do you get people to understand what your product does and why it is better than competitors? **(product education)**
-  - How do you get people to visit your website and/or app store page to download your app? **(OWNED-CHANNEL TRAFFIC)**
+  - How do you get people to visit your website and/or app store page to download your app? **(owned-channel traffic**

 - Within each list, rank the ideas based on which you think will be most impactful at achieving that goal.